pass-culture/pass-culture-app-native/doc/installation/sentry.md

 UPLOAD_SOURCEMAPS_TO_SENTRY=true yarn build:testing
 ```

-You should be able to see the generated source maps [here](https://pass-culture.sentry.io/settings/projects/jeunes/source-maps/)
+You should be able to [see the generated source maps](https://pass-culture.sentry.io/settings/projects/jeunes/source-maps/)